noun hoo·ley \ˈhülē\

 Located right on Hamburg Street, Gene’s is a staple for parade marchers and spectators alike and is one of the most popular spots in the Old First Ward.
 Get a home-brewed OFW draught and grab a seat at the tables in the back, who knows you might get lucky and hear someone sing an old Irish melody at the piano.

-“The best kept secret in town” and a historic staple within the community, Adolf’s is officially back and better than ever after undergoing some major renovations.
+“The best kept secret in town” and a historic staple within the community, is Adolf’s Old First Ward Tavern.
 Their mission is to bring the neighborhood bar back to the Old Neighborhood, and they’ve succeeded.
 Enjoy a perfect pour, drink specials, and stories you probably shouldn’t repeat before, during, and after the parade.

 Cook’s is the place to go if you like good drinks, great company, and not waiting in line.
 Tucked away on the corner of Katherine and Republic streets, Cook’s is a low-key hangout that offers an escape from the crowds, plenty of bar space, pub games, and a mean Reuben sandwich.